WilliamMurray-research/2026-0001-D/README.md

 This separation is intentional:

 - MIT is permissive and allows downstream projects to reuse template documents without inheriting CC BY‑SA obligations.
-- CC BY‑SA remains appropriate for the framework itself, which must retain its governance integrity.
+- CC0-1.0 remains appropriate for the framework itself, which must retain its governance integrity.

 Template documents include: